nikodunk/electrade-2-insurance-static/_posts/2017-10-09-hurricane.markdown

 ![](/img/INSIDE.jpg)

-<b>Step 3</b> Assemble the solar controller, inverter and battery into a tighter package.
+Assemble the solar controller, inverter and battery into a tighter package.
 Re-clamp the wire from the panel to the solar controller and close the window.
 It should look as above.
 The charge begins!

 ![](/img/SELF-SUFFICIENCY.jpg)